d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 3. [Download](https://www.zerotier.com/download/) the ZeroTier One software
 4. Join the network

 If you are more of a "visual person", I recommend you [this video by Lawrence Systems](https://www.youtube.com/watch?v=ZShna7v77xc), explaining how to setup ZeroTier One with two windows computers.
-But setting it up on linux, MacOS, FreeBSD, your NAS, Android or iOS is just as simple.
+But setting it up on Linux, MacOS, FreeBSD, your NAS, Android or iOS is just as simple.

 # Final notes
 I truly think that we all could benefit from a bit more decentralized IT world with less giant companies owning huge services but more smaller, distributed services.
 And in my opinion ZeroTier is currently the easiest way to achieve this goal.